mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 wwctl node add node01 -I 172.16.16.101
 ```
-the MAC address is known for this node, you can specify this as well:
+if the MAC address is known for this node, you can specify this as well:
 ```
 wwctl node add node01 -I 172.16.16.101 -H cc:aa:ff:ff:ee
 ```